Should You Hate AllSides? About Our Biases, Partners, and Funding

 We frequently get compliments for how transparent we are about the political biases of AllSides team members.
 That sometimes also leads to concerns from the left and right.

 We might not have a team member from your area, but we do hail from all over the country: rural, sub-urban and urban.
 This provides us with a diverse mix of experience and values.
 Take a look at this map showing where AllSides team members and key partners are located.
-Beyond this, we have even more geographical and cultural diversity when you consider where our team members were raised, adding places like Kentucky, Ohio, Washington and Pennsylvania, and countries including Russia, India and France.
+Beyond this, we have even more geographical and cultural diversity when you consider where our team members were raised, including places like Kentucky, Ohio, Washington and Western Pennsylvania, and countries including Russia, India and France.

 While AllSides isn’t a perfect 50/50 split of men and women, liberals and conservatives, white people and people of color, our background is collectively diverse and we represent many different viewpoints, experiences and perspectives.